-Although these meetings have not produced any specific outcomes, both the stewards and local government recognize a collaborative strategy is the most desirable to preventing abandoned waste / illegal dumping.
-Outstanding matters include the role each party should play and where the cost should fall.
-The next key steps are to examine the root causes of abandoned waste / illegal dumping to guide further actions, such as innovative solutions for by-law enforcement, new educational / marketing campaigns and alternative collection options, such as municipal large item pick-up programs.
+The Working Group, comprised of stewards (including TSBC) and local government (Metro Vancouver and CRD) met once in 2016.
+Although the meeting did not produce any specific outcomes, both the stewards and local government recognize a collaborative strategy is the most desirable to preventing abandoned waste.
+However, the party responsible continues to be debated.
+The next key steps are to examine the root causes of abandoned waste / illegal dumping to guide further actions, such as innovative solutions for by-law enforcement, new educational / marketing campaigns, and alternative collection options such as municipal large item pick-up programs.
+In addition, the stewards asked that local government direct consumers to the BC Recycles site and / or the Recyclepedia App as a source for finding a collection site to achieve the objective of providing consumers a one-stop-shop for information.
+These are the only sites constantly updated by the stewards thereby providing the consumers with the most accurate and up to date information.